PCMDI/CIA/demo/README.md

-Open the following notebook for examples of how to use the CIA:
+#Open the following jupyter notebook for examples of how to use the CIA:#

 https://github.com/PCMDI/CIA/blob/master/demo/CIA_Examples.ipynb